AGENCY APPLICATION PROCESS

 - Your organization will be asked to appoint one main contact.
 This person will be the person communicating with the TFK staff and will request and report on tickets.
 This document describes the requirements and time-commitment for a TFK main contact.

 - This main contact will need to submit an orientation agreement signed by the executive director.
 If the main contact is the executive director, the form should be signed by a board member.

-- After these documents have been reviewed, the main contact will be invited to attend a mandatory orientation session (either in person in Pittsburgh or Minneapolis, or online through a TFK webinar if your organization is located elsewhere), to learn the protocols of working with TFK.
+- After these documents have been reviewed, the main contact will be invited to attend a mandatory orientation session (either in person in Pittsburgh or the Twin Cities, or online through a TFK webinar if your organization is located elsewhere), to learn the protocols of working with TFK.

 - After attending orientation, the main contact will need to complete the TFK Letter of Agreement signed by the executive director.
 If the main contact is the executive director, the form should be signed by a board member.

 Once all these steps are complete, the main contact will be granted full access to the TFK Agency Portal, where he/she can: